The Company's in Love

-The Company's in Love (Die verliebte Firma) is a 1932 German comedy film directed by Max Ophüls and starring Gustav Fröhlich, Anny Ahlers and Lien Deyers.
+The Company's in Love (Die verliebte Firma) is a 1932 German comedy film directed by Max Ophüls, starring Gustav Fröhlich, Anny Ahlers and Lien Deyers.

 It was shot at the Staaken Studios in Berlin and on location in Switzerland.
 The film's sets were designed by Robert Neppach and Erwin Scharf.

 Plot

 When a temperamental film star storms off the set, a production crew shooting in the Alps decide to recruit a local post office employee to replace her.
 Complications ensue once they return to Berlin as they have all fallen in love with her.